ldalzotto/TurnBased-POC/Documentation/docs/overview.md

 ## Score calculation

+For every possible branches of the tree, a score is calculate to evaluate if the chain of action is worth to be executed by the entity.
 During the score calculation, we simulate the entity actions and see it's consequence on action point and health.
 All entity data that are updated are temporary values used only for the simulation of the score calculation.

-Every branches of the decision tree is traversed to calculate an associated score.
-The decision that have the highest score will be picked to be sent to the event action queue.
+The branch that have the highest score will be picked to be sent to the event action queue.

 ## Action nodes